 Q: What steps has the hospital taken to help ensure the ongoing health and safety of patients, their families, staff, associates and the community?

-Aiken Regional is working closely with the South Carolina Department of Health and Environmental Control, Aiken County Health Department and the Centers for Disease Control and Prevention to evaluate and treat patients and follow appropriate protocols.
+Aiken Regional is working closely with the Centers for Disease Control (CDC), the South Carolina Department of Health and Environmental Control (SCDHEC) and the Aiken County Health Department to evaluate and treat patients and follow appropriate protocols.
 We have implemented additional precautions and safety protocols for patients, medical staff and associates to help ensure a safe and clean environment, including but not limited to:

 - Universal masking of all persons entering the hospital

 - COVID-19 testing of patients prior to surgery

 - Provision of appropriate personal protective equipment (PPE) for staff and caregivers